 If you have been injured in an out of gauge truck accident, it is imperative to seek immediate medical attention for your injuries.
 By seeking medical attention, it will not only ensure that all of your injuries have been attended to properly, but these medical documents can also be used by our attorneys against the negligent driver.

 Contact Our Tennessee Truck Accident Attorneys Today

 At Greg Coleman Law, our attorneys believe that negligent individuals need to be held responsible and accountable for their actions.
-With over $250 Million in successful verdicts and settlements for our clients, we are able to provide the knowledge and experience to handler your truck accident injury litigation.
+With hundreds of millions of dollars in successful verdicts and settlements for our clients, we are able to provide the knowledge and experience to handler your truck accident injury litigation.

 Being located in Knox County, our attorneys are able to provide services to clients throughout the entire state of Tennessee.